Wi-Fi network flaw could let hackers spy on you

 A new security flaw, discovered by researcher Mathy Vanhoef of the University of Leuven in Belgium, appears to be affecting Wi-Fi connections.

 The issue stems from WPA2, a protocol that secures wireless networks.
-The flaw, called KRACK (short for Key Reinstallation Attacl), could let a hacker within range of your device break encryption and potentially steal and manipulate data.
+The flaw, called KRACK (short for Key Reinstallation Attack), could let a hacker within range of your device break encryption and potentially steal and manipulate data.

 "Attackers can use this novel attack technique to read information that was previously assumed to be safely encrypted," Vanhoef wrote.
 "This can be abused to steal sensitive information such as credit card numbers, passwords, chat messages, emails, photos, and so on."